 You want to make sure key accounts are not neglected accounts.
 Therefore, the first thing to do is define the key accounts.

 The easiest and most effective way to do this is to use a simple picklist field on the Account.
 This picklist value defines the segment for each Account.

 The picklist values can be anything you want.
 High, Medium and Low Priority if that suits you.

 Some of our customers use a more imaginative approach.
 In particular, several use the relationship management segmentation recommended by Andrew Sobel (Expert For Hire, Steady Supplier, Strategic Partner).

-There’s key difference between this segmentation approach and most others.
 The segments describe the customers’ perception of their relationship with you.
 Most segmentation techniques work the other way round.
-They use terms that explain how the supplier perceives the customer.
+In other words, they use terms that explain how the supplier perceives the customer.

 - Expert For Hire.
 These customers know who you are and what you do.
 They know how to contact you if they need help.

 - Steady Supplier.
 You work regularly with these customers.
 They like what you do.
 The customers don’t usually ask for quotes from competitors; they simply ask you for a price.
 In many businesses, large numbers of customers fall into this category.